DBrianKimmel/PyHouse/Project/src/_Docs/Git.md

 # Git

-All development is done in the "develop" branch.
+All development is done in the permanent "develop" branch.
+The permanent "master" branch contains the latest released sofrware.

+There is a local repository on each developmant computer.
+There is a remote master repository on https://github.com/DBrianKimmel/PyHouse.

 ### END DBK